GatoGraphQL/GatoGraphQL/docs/installing-graphql-api-for-wordpress.md

-# Installing the GraphQL API for WordPress
+# Installing the GraphQL API for WordPress plugin

 These are the several ways to install the [GraphQL API for WordPress](../layers/GraphQLAPIForWP/plugins/graphql-api-for-wp) plugin.